Gustav Teichmüller: Philosophy

-Teichmüller is considered a philosopher of the idealist school and a founder of Russian personalism.
-His ideas were shaped by his teachers Lotze and J. F. Herbart, who in turn were influenced by G. W. von Leibniz.
+Teichmüller is considered a philosopher of the idealist school and a founder of Russian personalism.The philosopher also significantly influenced the Latvian philosophical thought.
+His ideas were shaped by his teachers Lotze and J. F. Herbart, who in turn were influenced by G. W. Leibniz.
 Some scholars describe Teichmüller's personalism as a version of neo-Leibnizianism.
 His doctrines have also been referred to as constituting a variant of Christian personalism that is in opposition to both positivism and evolutionism as well as traditional Platonism.
+The philosopher's religious views can be described as a form of panentheism.
 Teichmüller's philosophy has influenced Nietzsche and this link has been explored by scholars such as Hermann Nohl, who traced Teichmüller's Die wirkliche und die scheinbare Welt, 1882, as the source of the latter's perspectivism.
 Teichmüller also influenced the Russian thinkers A. A. Kozlov, I.F.
 Oze, and E. A. Bobrov.

 His philosophical works can be divided into three.
 The first was concerned with the study of Aristotle, particularly those under the title Aristotelische Forschungen (Aristotelian Investigations), which were published in three volumes: Contributions to the Poetics of Aristotle (1867), Aristotle's Philosophy of Art (1869), and History of the Concept of Parousia (1873).
 One of his theories contained in these works was that the Nicomachean Ethics was completed before Aristotle finished Laws.
 As indicated by the title of the third volume, the second classification was marked by an interest in the history of concepts.
 His main works of this period involved the Studien zur Geschichte der Begriffe (Studies in the History of Concepts, 1874) and Neue Studien zur Geschichte der Begriffe (New Studies in the History of Concepts, 3 volumes, 1876–1879).